hnlearndev/Basic-Term-Pricing-Model-Rust-lifelibBasicTermSM/README.md

 Some notes:

 - The main reference is [Basic term S](https://lifelib.io/libraries/basiclife/BasicTerm_S.html).
 Model S, M and SC are basically the same.
 - term_sm.ipynb Jupyter Notebook is only for reference, not an actual implementation.
-There is a limitation with Rust Kernel in Jupyter lab that lazyframe technology cannot work properly for qquerying.
+There is a limitation with Rust Kernel in Jupyter lab that lazyframe technology cannot work properly for querying.

 What can be taken out from this repo?